acidb/mobiscroll-docs/versioned_docs/version-5.29.0/javascript/_auto-generated/eventcalendar/methods.md

 (opt: MbscEventcalendarOptions) => void

-Sets or updates options of the component
+Sets or updates options of the component.

 ### setSelectedEvents {#method-setSelectedEvents}